Guy's and St Thomas' NHS Foundation Trust, The Harley Street Clinic

 - Who is not suitable for CyberKnife®?

-The CyberKnife® System is a robotic radiosurgery instrument that is revolutionising the way cancers are treated.
+The CyberKnife® System is a robotic radiosurgery instrument that is revolutionising the way some cancers are treated.
 It was developed by John Adler, a neurosurgeon from Stanford University in the 1990’s as a way of extending radiosurgery from the head to include the rest of the body.
 CyberKnife is in clinical use throughout the world with over 100,000 patient treatments conducted.

-Conventional radiotherapyThe treatment of disease using radiation. uses large field sizes and just a few radiationEnergy in the form of waves or particles, including radio waves, X-rays and gamma rays. beams to treat ‘regions’ in the body which means the dose given to the tumourAn abnormal swelling. is often limited by the radiation tolerance of surrounding normal tissues.
+Conventional radiotherapyThe treatment of disease using radiation. uses large field sizes and just a few radiationEnergy in the form of waves or particles, including radio waves, X-rays and gamma rays. beams to treat ‘regions’ in the body which means that the dose given to the tumourAn abnormal swelling. is often limited by the radiation tolerance of surrounding normal tissues.
 The CyberKnife® system is completely different as it uses hundreds of pencil thin beams and thousands of potential treatment angles to target individual tumours.
 The machine consists of a highly manoeuvrable miniaturised linear accelerator (a machine that delivers high energy x-rays) attached to a robotic arm.
 This robotic arm is complimented by a state-of-the-art targeting system which pinpoints tumours with sub-millimetre accuracy and then fires in hundreds of high dose pencil-thin beams of radiation.

 It is a very accurate form of radiation treatment that can be used as an alternative to surgery in many cases.
 The key is delivering the right dose to the right place at the right time whilst minimising damaging effects on normal tissue.
 I like to think of it as “precision without incision”.
 Technology advancements enable the use of highly innovative and sophisticated planning and targeting software to treat tumours, even moving up and down to track the target as the patient breathes, minimising any radiation dose to normal tissues.
 Theoretically any tumour target can be cured with radiation therapy, historically this has been limited by the tolerance of surrounding normal tissue; CyberKnife® has changed this concept overnight with obliterative doses of radiation delivered rapidly and with absolute precision.
 In radiotherapists’ terminology it combines extreme hypoPrefix suggesting a deficiency, lack of, or small size. fractionation (where radiation is given in larger doses or ‘fractions’ and in less sessions than traditional radiation therapy) with intrafraction Image Guided Radiotherapy (IGRT) and extreme Intensity Modulated Radiotherapy (IMRT) to produce a near-perfect dose distribution of radiation around the target, with minimal dose to surrounding healthy tissue.
 This enables the very high doses used to be given with absolute safety and confidence.